touchHLE/touchHLE/README.md

 No other apps are known to work right now.
 This will surely improve in future. :)

+# Usage

+First obtain touchHLE, either a [binary release](https://github.com/hikari-no-yume/touchHLE/release) or by building it yourself (see the next section).

+You'll then need an app that you can run.
+See the “App support” section above.
+Note that the app binary must be decrypted to be usable.
+Also note that you can't directly use `.ipa` files right now, you'll need to unzip it (this may be easier if you rename it to end in `.zip` first) and get the `.app` bundle out of it.

+There's no graphical user interface right now, so you'll usually need to use the command line to run touchHLE.
+For first-time users on Windows:

+1. Move the `.app` bundle to the same folder as `touchHLE.exe`.
+2. Hold the Shift key and Right-click on the empty space in the folder window.
+3. Click “Open with PowerShell”.
+4. You can then type `.\touchHLE.exe "YourAppNameHere.app"` and press enter.
+5. You may want to type `.\touchHLE.exe` to see the available options for things like game controllers.

 # Building

 You need [git](https://git-scm.com/), [the Rust toolchain](https://www.rust-lang.org/tools/install), and your platform's standard C and C++ compilers.